cldeluna/pandas_neteng/readme.md

 Pandas is set up to do all the iteration for me and lets me refer to data by name or by position "out of the box" and without any extra steps.

-Lets decompose the one line of code:
+Let's decompose the one line of code:

 ![pandas_vlan1ips-values-2019-12-30_07-32-39](./images/pandas_vlan1ips-values-2019-12-30_07-32-39.png)